NTTDATA-EMEA/serverless-demo/README.md

 aws configure
 ```

+## Create Infrastructure

+The infrastructure is created with Terraform and controlled through the respective
+Makefiles.
+The respective Makefile targets are `infra-init` and `infra-apply`.

 ## Build and Deplyoment

 ### Commons Package

 Make sure you have sources the basic environment with `source setenv-dev.sh` then `cd ./commons`.
-Initiialise
+Initialise
 common resources with:

 ```(sh)